-indicates the task tried to address a segment outside the address space of the program.
-Program address is xxxxx; physical address is yyyyy.
+indicates that the task tried to address a segment outside the address space of the program.
+The program address is xxxxxx and the physical address is yyyyyy.
+The memory fault address is given on Perkin-Elmer Series 3200 Processors.

 taskid: I/O-ERR TYPE=xxxx SEGNAME=yyyy SEGTYPE=2222